Photonico/Photonico/README.md

 * [Photonica](https://github.com/Photonico/Photonica): A free collection of VSCode themes, featuring both light and dark variations for your preference.
 * [Photonico Code](https://github.com/Photonico/Photonico_Code): A free monospace font with a serif design, ideal for coding purposes.
-* [Templates](https://github.com/Photonico/Templates): My templates for CV and presentation.
+* [Templates](https://github.com/Photonico/Templates): My customized templates for CV and presentation.